 DANNY ALMAGOR OAM

-Dave Roper is the founder of iconic bag company Crumpler, the producer of Footpath Guides (walking guides to urban architecture), and all round champion of the value and impact of good design.
+Dave R is the founder of iconic bag company Crumpler, the producer of Footpath Guides (walking guides to urban architecture), and all round champion of the value and impact of good design.

 Catherine has worked in the Property Development / Architectural management industry for nearly 30 years.
 She is a foundation Board member (Treasurer) of the International Woman’s Forum Australia (IWF Australia).